Oftentimes, subtle truths are best portrayed by parody.

-I could describe the award-winning satirical show’s portrayal of the Safe Space generation, but viewing it for yourself is far more gratifying.
+I could describe the award-winning satirical show’s May 6th characterization of the Safe Space generation, but viewing it for yourself is far more gratifying.

 In the episode, main character Peter’s employer realizes the company must reach out to the triggered demographic.
 Therefore, he shows his staff an educational film.
 Enjoy: